Continuous variable quantum key distribution with two-mode squeezed states: Results

-In our scheme we prepare a Gaussian distribution of nonclassical states using the method illustrated in Fig. \ref{theosetup}.
-Alice prepares a Gaussian two-mode squeezed state, known as an Einstein-Podolsky-Rosen (EPR) state (with variance $V_{EPR}$), and measures one of the modes using a homodyne detector that randomly detects the amplitude or the phase quadrature.
+{\bf Our protocol.} In our scheme we prepare a Gaussian distribution of squeezed states using the method illustrated in Fig.~\ref{theosetup} a).
+Alice prepares a Gaussian entangled state, known as an Einstein-Podolsky-Rosen (EPR) state, and measures one of the modes using a homodyne detector that randomly detects the amplitude or the phase quadrature.
 This measurement projects the EPR state onto a Gaussian distribution of conditionally squeezed states \cite{epr}.
-The Gaussian distribution is further enlarged in phase space by a controlled modulation using two random and independent Gaussian variables.
+Such alphabet of squeezed states could in principle be used to outperform the coherent state protocol under the condition of pure and strong entanglement~\cite{raul}.
+To release these stringent requirements, we propose to enlarge the Gaussian distribution in phase space by a controlled modulation using two random and independent Gaussian variables.
 The final Gaussian distribution of states is then transmitted through a potentially lossy and noisy quantum channel the action of which may be ascribed to an eavesdropper (Eve).
 Finally, the states are measured by Bob who randomly measures one of the two conjugate continuous quadratures using homodyne detection.

-After the transmission Alice holds two sets of data; one set obtained from the homodyne measurements, $\{x_{HD}\}$, and one from the Gaussian modulation, $\{x_{M}\}$.
-The two sets are weighted with an optimized gain factor, $g$, and subsequently added to yield the optimized set: $x_{M}+gx_{HD}$.
-The optimal gain factor depends on the variance of the EPR state and for pure states it is given by $g=\sqrt{V_{EPR}^2-1}/V_{EPR}$.
-We see that in the limit of no squeezing (corresponding to $V_{EPR}=1$), Alice only keeps the data from the Gaussian modulation and thus the protocol reduces to the standard coherent state protocol~\cite{coh1,exp1}.
-In the limit of very strong squeezing (corresponding to $ V_{EPR}\gg 1$), the values of the resulting data set are equally constructed by the homodyne measurement outcomes and the Gaussian modulation, and in that case the protocol performs like the squeezed state protocol suggested in Refs.~\cite{raul,sq1,sq2}.
+After the transmission, Alice holds two sets of data: one set obtained from the homodyne measurements, $\{x_{HD}\}$, and one from the Gaussian modulation, $\{x_{M}\}$.
+To maximize the performance of the protocol, we suggest to weight the homodyne data with a gain factor, $g \in \left[0,1\right]$, and subsequently add the two sets to yield the optimized set: $x_{M}+gx_{HD}$.
+The optimal gain factor depends on the strength and the purity of the EPR state.
+In the limit of no squeezing, Alice only keeps the data from the Gaussian modulation and thus the protocol reduces to the standard coherent state protocol~\cite{coh1,exp1}.
+On the other hand, for very high antisqueezing, $g=1$ and the values of the resulting data set are equally constructed from the two subsets.
 However, in a real life scenario squeezing is limited and thus an intermediate gain will optimize the generation of a secret key.
 The rest of the classical part of the protocol follows the common recipe of the generic protocols.